 A critical topic in conservation biology concerns the prevalence of inbreeding in small and isolated populations, particularly those restricted to islands, since it can have profound consequences on the viability of such populations.
 Mating between close relatives leads to a genome-wide increase of homozygosity in the offspring, a consequence of most alleles being identical-by-descent (IBD).
 The increase of homozygosity at loci carrying recessive deleterious alleles, or decrease in heterozygosity at loci with heterozygote advantage, has a negative impact on individual fitness, known as inbreeding depression (Charlesworth & Charlesworth, 1999).
 Individual heterozygosity (ideally averaged over many loci) has been frequently used as proxy for inbreeding (Townsend & Jamieson 2013) and when significantly correlated with fitness components (such as breeding success or survival) may indicate the presence of inbreeding depression.
 The impact of inbreeding depression on wild populations is still not well understood (Kardos et al. 2016), as it remains challenging to measure individual inbreeding levels in natural populations due to lack of accurate pedigrees or, until recently, the availability of a sufficiently large panel of markers to estimate genome-wide heterozygosity (Huisman et al. 2016).

-A significant correlation of heterozygosity across loci (i.e., identity disequilibrium (ID)) will give an indication of whether any heterozygosity-fitness correlations (HFCs) detected in a population may be caused by inbreeding depression (Kardos et al., 2014; Szulkin et al., 2010).
+A significant correlation of heterozygosity across loci (i.e., identity disequilibrium (ID)) will provide an indication of whether any heterozygosity-fitness correlations (HFCs) detected in a population may be caused by inbreeding depression (Kardos et al., 2014; Szulkin et al., 2010).
 HFCs can be driven by genome-wide heterozygosity (“general effect”) when ID is present in the population or by specific loci that are under selection and directly influence fitness (“local effect”) (Szulkin et al., 2010).

 Demographic history can influence variation in genome-wide heterozygosity in a population, especially in scenarios of severe genetic drift, bottlenecks, and admixture (Szulkin et al., 2010).
 A population bottleneck is a likely cause of inbreeding depression since it usually involves a drastic reduction of population size when genetic drift is most powerful, and inbreeding is expected.
 This causality has been established in several endangered avian species (Blanco & Morinha, 2021; Dierickx et al., 2020; Townsend & Jamieson, 2013).
-Population bottlenecks may be particularly critical in isolated, island populations which are less likely to receive an influx of genetic variation through gene flow than are continental or less isolated populations (e.g. Wang et al. 2017).
+Population bottlenecks may be particularly critical in single island endemics which will not receive an influx of genetic variation through gene flow when compared to continental or less isolated populations (e.g. Wang et al. 2017).

-Various behaviours can help to reduce the negative fitness effects of inbreeding, such as kinship dis-assortative mating (Leedale et al., 2020; Levy et al., 2020) or extra-pair paternities (EPPs) in social monogamous species (Brouwer & Griffith, 2019).
+Several behaviours can help to reduce the negative fitness effects of inbreeding, such as kinship dis-assortative mating (Leedale et al., 2020; Levy et al., 2020) or extra-pair paternities (EPPs) in social monogamous species (Brouwer & Griffith, 2019).
 Also, deleterious mutations may be purged from populations by selection (Boakes et al., 2007; Hedrick & Garcia-Dorado, 2016), while others may be lost by chance (or fixed) by genetic drift.
 These processes may help a population recover from a period of severe inbreeding depression, but are usually difficult to detect in natural population due to concurrent adaptative processes (Boakes et al., 2007).